Super simple fly photos

 And if the phone rings?
 Well, I already laugh inside imagining you with your ear to a taped or clamped down phone...
 Let it ring!
 Unless of course it's a fishing buddy who wants to take you fishing.

 Set up your background.
 It needs to be vertical behind the fly, but not too close.
 Use a couple of wooden blocks, boxes or what you have at hand to hold it.
 Gaffer's tape is your friend again.
+You can also hang it from something tall enough.

 Make sure that the distance is sufficient to make the background blur but not so far away that it doesn't cover the whole image.
 We do not want the living room, tying desk or office peeking into a corner or edge of the image.
+The surroundings should be completely blocked out by the background.

 The light is the one most critical thing to set up properly.